Should you stash some cash in a hiding place around your house?

 Say you hid $1,000 around your house a decade ago, in January 2012.
 According to the Bureau of Labor Statistics’ inflation calculator, it would take $1,240.37 in January 2022 to have the same amount of buying power as that $1,000 had in 2012.

 In other words, your hidden cash can’t buy as much today as it could when you hid it.
-But putting money in a savings account will help counteract this costly effect of inflation.
+But putting money in a savings account that earns interest will help counteract this costly effect of inflation.

 6. A loved one might end up having to search for hidden money

 Family and friends will have enough to worry about when you die.
-Don’t add to their stress by leaving money stashed around your home — leaving them to hunt for it.
+Don’t add to their stress by leaving money stashed around your home — forcing them to hunt for it.